kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Older Docker Installations

+> **NOTE**: This only applies to kind version v0.15.0 and back: Kubernetes
+> before 1.15 will not be supported in KIND v0.16.0 and versions below 1.13
+> were no longer supported in kind v0.9.0.

 `kind` is known to have issues with Kubernetes 1.13 or lower when using Docker versions:

 - `1.13.1` (released January 2017)